Akinbola247/Tictactoe-onchain/Readme.md

 # TIC TAC TOE ON CHAIN

-## Games currently on the platform
+## Game Features
 - Multiplayer tictactoe

-## todo
-- Mobile responsiveness
-- integrate Game ID from pragma
-- Read erc20 data on frontend
+- Token dojo compatible erc20 mint to player on every Victory
+- Equivalent erc20 token to be sent to argent wallet

 ## how to run game:
 requirements
 - sozo cli
-- dojo engine running
+- dojo v 0.5.1
 - torii
 - katana